|

 Her Walton, NY equestrian center is simply gorgeous, but its remote location wasn’t getting

 her the business.
-Dani hired Martin Works to not only create a web site but to harness her
+Dani hired Clay to not only create a web site but to harness her

 passion about horses.
 Since Dani wanted to spend her time working with horses and riders, we